msemtd/CheeseBoard_Software/examples/NetworkScanner/README.md

 ## Usage

 * Twist the Rotary Input to choose a network
-* Press the Rotary Input to select network and see details
+* Press the Rotary Input to select network and see details [planned]
-* Long press of the Rotary Input to enable function menu
+* Long press of the Rotary Input to enable function menu [planned]
-   * Enable/Disable AP mode
+   * Enable/Disable AP mode [planned]
-   * Connect to [known or open] networks to see traffic flows
+   * Connect to [known or open] networks to see traffic flows [planned]